John R. Gordon: Other work

-In 2009 he co-wrote the screenplay for the short film Manali Cream (dir.
+In 2009, Gordon co-wrote the screenplay for the short film Manali Cream (dir.
 Navdeep Kandola).
-In summer 2009 his one-act play Afro-Pik - a play about Black Man Hair, featuring Fisayo Akintunde was premiered at the Central School of Speech and Drama summer school.
-In summer 2010 his short play Work! premiered at Theatre503 as part of Golden Delilah's production, "7:1 Beyond Control".
+In summer 2009, Gordon's one-act play Afro-Pik – a play about Black Man Hair, featuring Fisayo Akintunde was premiered at the Central School of Speech and Drama summer school.
+In summer 2010, Gordon's short play Work! premiered at Theatre503 as part of Golden Delilah's production, "7:1 Beyond Control".

 Gordon was art designer on the feature films Fit, KickOff, Bashment, and the hour-long film Free (2014) (all Team Angelica productions).

-2012–017 Gordon and Beadle-Blair co-mentored Angelic Tales at the Theatre Royal Stratford East, a lengthy development project for new writers culminating in two-week-long seasons of staged readings on the theatre's main stage.
+In 2012–2017, Gordon and Beadle-Blair co-mentored Angelic Tales at the Theatre Royal Stratford East, a lengthy development project for new writers culminating in two-week-long seasons of staged readings on the theatre's main stage.
 Several of the plays they developed, such as Somalia Seaton's Crowning Glory (2013), Lynette Linton's Step (2013) and Alexis Gregory's Slap (2018) have gone on to full productions and/or tours.
-In 2017 he dramaturged Linton's exploration of mixed race British identity, Lightie, which played to sold-out audiences at the Arcola Theatre; the playtext was published by Team Angelica, as was the playtext of Slap.
+In 2017, he dramaturged Linton's exploration of mixed race British identity, Lightie, which played to sold-out audiences at the Arcola Theatre; the playtext was published by Team Angelica, as was the playtext of Slap.

 Gordon was script consultant and associate producer on Patrik-Ian Polk's feature film Blackbird (2014) – a Tall Skinny Black Boy/Hicks Media co-production, written by Rikki Beadle-Blair and Polk, adapted from Larry Duplechan's novel of that name, and starring Mo'Nique and Isiah Washington.

 Faggamuffin (novel)

 Gordon's fourth novel, Faggamuffin, was published in 2012.
-It is about a gay Jamaican reggae producer - Cutty, a character who first appeared in The Melting Pot - on the run from the authorities.
+It is about a gay Jamaican reggae producer – Cutty, a character who first appeared in The Melting Pot – on the run from the authorities.

-On 3 November 2015 a theatrical version of Faggamuffin, directed by Rikki Beadle-Blair and starring Nathan Clough, Marlon Kameka and Savannah Rae, was presented at the Bush Theatre as part of the Gay Buddies Week.
+On 3 November 2015, a theatrical version of Faggamuffin, directed by Rikki Beadle-Blair and starring Nathan Clough, Marlon Kameka and Savannah Rae, was presented at the Bush Theatre as part of the Gay Buddies Week.

 The novel inspired the formation in 2020 of the queer carnival activist group Faggamuffin Bloc Party.

 Souljah (novel)

-On 22 September 2014 Gordon's sixth novel, Souljah, was published by Team Angelica.
-It's an extrapolation of characters and situations first presented in the award-winning short film of the same name.
+On 22 September 2014, Gordon's sixth novel, Souljah, was published by Team Angelica.
+It is an extrapolation of characters and situations first presented in the award-winning short film of the same name.
 It was favourably reviewed by ka-os.blogspot.com: "this is a story that deserves everyone's attention.
 Souljah is truly breathtaking, in scale, and in ambition.
 I cried like a baby at times, and as events rapidly escalated in the novel's final act, I just couldn't put it down" and in the Huffington Post: "...a novel that defies categorization.
 It's a mashup of the immigrant saga, a chilling gangster thriller, a state-of-the-nation novel, a coming-of-age story and an intimate family portrait with a harrowing war crime at its heart.
 The fact that Gordon never once drops the ball makes Souljah a sprawling, visually arresting masterpiece."
-On 4 March 2015 it was shortlisted for a Lambda Literary Award.
+On 4 March 2015, it was shortlisted for a Lambda Literary Award.